 For the Year 2020

 In 2020, China was the largest producer of soybean meal.
 Despite this, China experienced its shortage and relied on exports from India, US and Brazil in 2020.
-In India, the market faced a downward trend in prices in the first quarter of 2020 owing to the fall in demand due to the pandemic of Covid 19 and also considerable supply availability.
+In India, the market faced a downward trends in prices in the first quarter of 2020 owing to the fall in demand due to the pandemic of Covid 19 and also considerable supply availability.

 The market soon picked up pace in the next quarter from March to June 2020 as people regained confidence over consumption of poultry products and the demand for soybean meal used in the poultry industry increased.
 Prices however again declined by September 2020.
 In 2020, the government increased the soybean minimum support rate by 4.6%.